Fast Mixing of Data Augmentation Algorithms: Bayesian Probit, Logit, and Lasso Regression: Proofs

-\paragraph{\revise{$\frac{1}{2}$-Lazy} $T$-Transformed Transition Kernel of LassoDA} The transformation also largely simplifies the Markov transition kernel. \revise{We claim that given the special structure of \revise{$T$-transformed} LassoDA's kernel, it suffices to study the $\varphi$-marginal chain of $\frac{1}{2}$-lazy $T$-transformed LassoDA.}
+\paragraph*{$T$-transformed transition kernel of LassoDA} The transformation also largely simplifies the Markov transition kernel.
+We claim that given the special structure of $T$-transformed LassoDA's kernel, it suffices to study the $\varphi$-marginal chain of the $T$-transformed LassoDA.